kfdhilfa-ctrl/learning-log/README.md

 ### Who Am I & How This Started

-I am currently 16 years old (when I started this, I was 15(this repository i mean)).
-My main passion is tech, but honestly, I am interested in anything that makes me wonder or curious—whether it is code, life skills, entertainment, or random deep thoughts (like what if my black is someone else's blue?
-Yeah I am gonna look into that later).
+I am currently 16 years old (when I started this repository, I was 15).
+My main passion is tech, but honestly, I am interested in anything that makes me wonder—I am mainly curious about everything working around me and I just want to know how and why things work.

+If you are wondering why tech?
+Growing up, we had this huge CRT box TV at home that all my aunties used to crowd around to watch.
+But around the age of 3 to 5, my mom had this little red phone.
+I used to plead with her to unlock it and hand it over because it had YouTube.
+That was where the crazy thoughts started: what do you mean the TV is so damn big, but this tiny red brick in my hand is the only one with YouTube (my go-to spot back then)?
+That spark grew and it just never stopped.

+In school, my questions were never really voiced—it was super academic-focused, not gonna lie.
+But during that time, I had so many thoughts running through my head.
+Even though I know I can't figure out everything in the universe, I decided: *let's at least learn everything that we can.*

+So yeah, when things are related to tech, I get this crazy spirit like I am modeling for a Monster Energy drink ad.

+---

+### The Self-Taught Journey & The i3 Laptop

-My process of trying to learn programming freely with whatever resources were available to me started right after COVID, when we went to where my dad was working in the GCC.
-I got hold of his old laptop and I tried to learn Java—and wtf, when I typed something, it gave me "Hello World" on the screen.
+My process of trying to learn programming freely with whatever resources were available started right after COVID, when we went to where my dad was working in the GCC.
+I got hold of his old laptop and tried to learn Java—and wtf, when I typed something, it gave me "Hello World" on the screen.
 And no, there was no human in the background and we had no internet then!

-Later, after my 7th grade, after winning a scholarship, my dad bought me an i3 laptop with his hard work money along with a Python book I asked for—don't ask me the book name though.
+Later, after my 7th grade, after winning a scholarship, my dad bought me an i3 laptop with his hard-earned money along with a Python book I asked for—don't ask me the book name though.

 And let me tell you...
 If you are serious about programming and self-taught?
 That book was shit!
 It taught me what data types and variables are, covered half of it, and that was it.
-It didn't teach me logic or algorithms or how it all stacks up—no use talking about spilled milk anyway.
+It didn't teach me logic, algorithms, or how it all stacks up—no use talking about spilled milk anyway.

 ---

 ### CS, Networking & The Internet Mind-Melt

-I did CS50 Week 0 before, then realized I have CS in my 11th curriculum and I would get what I needed there.
-It is not about certification in general—but what skills you acquire and what all you can do with it and how much you can share what you learned.
-My CS subject in school was good because I got a great teacher + textbook!
+I did CS50 Week 0 before, then realized I have CS in my 11th-grade curriculum and I would get what I needed there.
+It is not about certification in general—it's about what skills you acquire, what you can build with them, and how much you can share.
+My CS class in school was great because I got an amazing teacher + textbook!

-And me learning networking: you know what, I thought internet traveled through the air...
-Yeah I learned about TCP/IP protocol, DNS, but internet still traveled through air for me.
-No matter how much I forced myself to sit through freeCodeCamp's networking course on YouTube, I was still in WTF awe.
+And me learning networking: I genuinely thought the internet traveled through the air.
+I learned about TCP/IP protocols and DNS, but in my head, it was still traveling through the sky.
+No matter how much I forced myself to sit through freeCodeCamp's networking course on YouTube, I was still in total awe.

-And it was not until recently when I watched this TED talk on what the internet actually is that my mindset drastically changed!
-What the fuck do you mean by internet travels through lines and there are actually physical lines for that even under water/sea?
-Trust me when I say I was in another world 2 weeks post that because WTF.
-(My mom really knows my awe and now she can even be a networking teacher with all my "well mom, internet is wires...").
+It was not until recently, when I watched a TED talk on what the internet actually is, that my mindset drastically changed.
+What the fuck do you mean the internet travels through lines, and there are physical cables under the ocean?
+Trust me when I say I was in another world for two weeks post that because WTF.
+(My mom really knows my awe because now she can basically be a networking teacher with all my "well mom, internet is wires...").

 I also did OverTheWire (it was great!
-What do you mean I don't need to move my fingers across the touchpad, but just type and it moves directories?) with the help of Linux Journey (best for theory).
+What do you mean I don't need to move my fingers across the touchpad, but just type and it moves directories?) with the help of Linux Journey for theory.

 ---